-Principal Garcia, Kohala Elementary School
+Principal Danny Garcia, Kohala Elementary School

-“We incorporated the mindfulness program into our daily culture here at KES calling them “PONO Breath” and “PONO Space” respectively.
-Our primary focus here at KES is to develop young children into young adults with a strong sense of self physically, mentally and emotionally.
-Through the training both in movement and mindfulness with the WTM program, we have seen both individual students achieve success overcoming anxiety and other behavior issues, and improve in listening and communication.
-In addition there has been a school wide decrease in poor behaviors and referrals.
+“We incorporated the mindfulness program ( Get Sensational Attention) into our daily culture here at Kohala Elementary School (KES), calling them “Pono (Home) Breath” and “Pono Space” respectively.
+Our primary focus here at KES is to develop young children into young adults with a strong sense of self – physically, mentally, and emotionally.
+Through the training, both in movement and mindfulness, with the WTM program, we have seen individual students achieve success in overcoming anxiety and other behavior issues and improve in listening and communication.
+In addition, there has been a school-wide decrease in poor behaviors and referrals.

 Mahalo Nui Loa,

-Danny P. Garcia, Principal
+Danny P. Garcia

-Kohala Elementary School
+Kohala Elementary School is our Pilot School

-After documenting the Wellness Through Movement program at the Kohala elementary school it is obvious that the program positively affects cognitive performance and physical well being.
-What made the results from the Wellness Through Movement program unique was how each student developed personally and in the group; shy students became more expressive, boisterous students became more quietly engaged and the entire group benefitted from the improved dynamics.
+After documenting the Wellness Through Movement program at the Kohala Elementary School, it is obvious that the program positively affects cognitive performance and physical well-being.
+What made the results from the Wellness Through Movement program unique was how each student developed personally and in the group; shy students became more expressive, boisterous students became more quietly engaged, and the entire group benefitted from the improved dynamics.
 This allowed for more spontaneous involvement from all the students rather than the group developing a habitual hierarchy that would have benefitted some and stifled others.
 For this reason, I think the WTM program is distinct from and more beneficial than most physical education programs used in schools presently and has the potential to be used in an integrated way in any situation rather than only being used as a separate and isolated practice.